hp6000x/backup.sh/README.md

 	echo $PATH

+Before running the script for the first time, if you haven't done so before, you will need to run the command

+	sudo blkid

+or the script won't run properly.
+For some reason, blkid needs to be run with sudo once before it can be run by the user

 As with all my scripts, I'd recommend reading through and understanding this script, and tailoring it to suit your system before running it for the first time.
 I take no responsibility for lost data.
 This one's quite complex, but it's well commented and if you're using an editor like geany which